How to insert Flash into PowerPoint 2013

 First, you have to make sure that your computer has Adobe Flash Player installed and the ActiveX control is registered.
 Both are important to have in order to be able to play Flash movies in a PowerPoint presentation.

 Are there easier alternatives?

-Before getting down to actually following the instructions, you have to be aware that there is a much easier alternative.
+Before getting down to actually following the instructions, you should be aware that there is a much easier alternative.
 You can always choose to use iSpring Pro, a handy PowerPoint add-in that allows you to insert Flash movies with a single click:

-- Create a new or open an existing PowerPoint presentation and select a slide you wish to insert a Flash file onto.
+- Create a new or open an existing PowerPoint presentation and select a slide in which you wish to insert a Flash file.

 - Click the File tab and go to Options: